bcgov/nr-water-licensed-works-backup/docs/user-guide/limits.md

 # What this does not cover

-Stated plainly, because a limit you know about is worth more than one you find later.

-**This detects; it does not prevent.** A bad edit reaching the province's central database is not stopped by any of this.
+**This detects; it does not prevent.** A bad edit reaching the BC Geographic Warehouse (BCGW) is not stopped by any of this.
 It is made visible within a day and recoverable from a backup, which is a different and smaller claim than prevention.

 **A restore has a lag as well as a cost.** The downstream copy of the data is corrected on its own next scheduled update, not the instant a restore